CaliKane/ScriptObservatory/README.md

 With the ScriptObservatory Chrome extension installed, your browser will send these three pieces of information to the ScriptObservatory backend each time you view a webpage:
  1. The URL of the webpage
- 2. The URL of the each piece of JavaScript and iframe included on the webpage
+ 2. The URL of each piece of JavaScript and each iframe included in the webpage
  3. The SHA-256 hash of the content of each script and iframe you observe

 You can optionally have the Chrome extension send the content of the scripts you